nexmo-community/sms-ibm-sentiment-php/README.md

 docker-compose up
 ```

-This will create a new image with all the dependencies, installed via Composer, and run it at http://localhost:3000.
+This will create a new image with all the dependencies, installed via Composer, and serve it from http://localhost:8080.

 ### PHP Built-in Webserver Method

-Using this method requires us to run Composer to install dependencies.
+Alternatively, it can be ran using the PHP built-in web server for testing purposes.
+This method requires us to run Composer for installation of dependencies.

 #### Use Composer to install dependencies